 Madness or Feigned Madness

 Nellie Lovett’s got issues, Sweeney Todd’s got issues, and so does mostly everyone on stage.
-Check.
+Great big check.

-Benjamin Barker becomes Sweeney Todd so no one will recognize him while he plots his revenge.
+Benjamin Barker becomes Sweeney Todd so no one would recognize him while he plots his revenge.
 Check.

 They call him the demon barber for good reason.
 Check.